Camps

 Safe Arrival and Dismissal

-Upon pick-up, parents will check-in with their photo identification at the sign-in table.
+Upon pick-up, caregivers will check-in with their photo identification at the screening table and a leader will bring your participants to you.

 When to play and when to stay away